 It remains to connect (v).
-This is essentially the content of Exercise 7.5.E; details are left to the reader. $\Box$
+This is essentially the content of Exercise 7.5.E; details are left to the reader. \Box

 18.4.4.
-Degree of a projective morphism between nonsingular curves.
+Degree of a projective morphism from a curve to a nonsingular curve.

 You might already have a reasonable sense that a map of compact Riemann surfaces has a well-behaved degree, that the number of preimages of a point of C' is constant, so long as the preimages are counted with appropriate multiplicity.
-For example, if f locally looks like $z \mapsto z^m = y$ , then near y = 0 and z = 0 (but not at z = 0), each point has precisely m preimages, but as y goes to 0, the m preimages coalesce.
+For example, if f locally looks like $z \mapsto z^m = y$, then near y = 0 and z = 0 (but not at z = 0), each point has precisely m preimages, but as y goes to 0, the m preimages coalesce.
+Enlightening Example 10.3.3 showed this phenomenon in a more complicated context.